pyaj0/energy-balance-model/README.md

 # Energy Balance Model

-I wrote this notebook for a project on computer modeling of complex system application to environmental management.
+I wrote this notebook for a project on a course of computer modeling of complex system application to environmental management.

 I this notebook, you could learn the following skills: